Decoding Fractions: What is 15 of 31? A practical guide

 -

 Statistics: In statistical analysis, fractions are used to represent proportions or probabilities.
-Here's one way to look at it: if 15 out of 31 participants in a survey answered "yes" to a particular question, 15/31 represents the proportion of "yes" responses.
+As an example, if 15 out of 31 participants in a survey answered "yes" to a particular question, 15/31 represents the proportion of "yes" responses.

 -